greeniot/RaspberryPi-Basics-Sample/README.md

 node hello.js
 ```

 As simple as that.
 We can now leverage the full power of JavaScript (EcmaScript 6) and NodeJS.
-If you are already familiar with JavaScript but not NodeJS, the #[documentation](https://nodejs.org/api/documentation.html) will certainly be useful.
+If you are already familiar with JavaScript but have not used NodeJS, the #[documentation](https://nodejs.org/api/documentation.html) will certainly be useful.

+## Some JavaScript examples

+>:exclamation: For the samples in this section the Raspberry Pi needs to be connected to the internet.

+### HTTP

 Let's do another more interesting example.
 In the #[CC3200 tutorial](https://github.com/greeniot/CC3200-Sample) we have shown how to send a HTTP(S) request as well as receive the answer and analyze the results.
 What took quite some time and many lines of C(++) code can now be done effortlessly in fewer than ten self-explanatory lines: